bowo-prasetyo/forkbuild/docs/Architecture.md

 the pivot, axis projection for constrained drags, rotation deltas from pointer angles, and the calculateTransforms()/transformsEqual() pair the gesture transaction uses for preview and commit.
-Keyboard transforms, the gizmo's live drag preview, and the committed TransformSelectionCommand all resolve to these functions — parity is a construction-time property, not a bug class to test away later.
+Keyboard transforms, the gizmo's live drag preview, alignment, distribution, numeric input, and the committed TransformSelectionCommand all resolve to these functions — parity is a construction-time property, not a bug class to test away later.
+TransformMath lives in application/, and renderer/ needs it — resolved by INJECTION, not by importing upward:
-TransformMath lives in application/, and renderer/ needs it — resolved by INJECTION, not by importing upward: RenderWorldUseCase and RenderWorldViewUseCase import it and hand it to the gizmo controller they construct.
+RenderWorldUseCase and RenderWorldViewUseCase import it and hand it to the gizmo controller they construct.
 If a second consumer below application/ ever needs it, the correct move is to lower it into core/, never to copy it.

 TransformGizmoUseCase (application/TransformGizmoUseCase.js), added
 0.1.46, is the gizmo's presentation decision: given a selection, should